Scooters, Mopeds, Etc... in Arkansas

 Class MD License

-The Class MD License is a restricted license for drivers between the ages of 14 years old and 16 years old.
+The Class MD License is a restricted license for drivers ages of 14 up to 16 years old.

 Applying for a Class MD License is similar to applying for a Class M license (a regular motorcycle license), and we outline the process – including the required documents, fees, and testing –over at Motorcycle Licenses in Arkansas.
 Your Class MD license is valid for 1 year from the date you pass the knowledge exam and can’t be extended over 1 year.